About Brucefield estate

 Dog-friendly

-At Slackbrae and at the Schenbothies you can bring your dog with you: they’ll love to explore the scents along the woodland paths, and will happy to return tired out in the evening.
+At Slackbrae and at the Schenbothies you can bring your dog with you: they’ll love to explore the scents along the woodland paths, and will be happy to return, ready for a good nap, in the evening.
 Due to the surrounding wildlife and livestock we do ask that you keep your dog on a lead at all times.

 Food deliveries and Dining in & out

-If local farm produce including lamb and pork sound tempting we can put you in contact with our carefully selected local producers including farm shops, some of whom will deliver to you and others provide you a nice excuse to see a little more of our surrounding countryside by popping out to collect.
+If local farm produce including lamb and pork sound tempting we can put you in contact with our carefully selected local producers including farms and farm shops, some of whom will deliver to you and others provide you a good excuse to see a little more of our surrounding countryside by popping out to collect.

-We’re also delighted to recommend local chefs for special celebratory lunches or dinners, and we have several bakers nearby who delight in whipping up scrumptious patisserie and cakes for our guests, as well as afternoon tea.
+We’re also delighted to recommend local chefs for special celebratory lunches or dinners, and we have several bakers nearby who delight in whipping up scrumptious patisserie and cakes for our guests.

-Waitrose, Sainsbury’s, Morrisons, Tesco, and HalloFresh! all deliver to us and we’d be delighted to unpack your shop so all ready in your kitchen on arrival.
+Waitrose, Sainsbury’s, Morrisons and Tesco all deliver to us and we’d be delighted to unpack your shop so all ready in your kitchen on arrival - just let us know in advance.

 Accessibility